 Ontario is home to eight of the world’s 80 official dark sky reserves.
 For city folk, it can be a chore to venture out of the city limits far enough to reach one of the dark sky areas, but once you get there and gaze up into that endless expanse of a dazzling twinkling world, the effort is well worth it.

-So grab a travel partner or several and scatter yourself throughout Ontario for some epic stargazing.
+So grab a travel partner or several and find yourself your preferred spot for stargazing in Ontario.
 Here are the best places in the province for this ancient pastime.

 Not only is this one of the most unique points in Ontario, it is also an official dark sky preserve.
 The park is located at Canada’s southernmost point and is a paradise for outdoor lovers (it is a butterfly migration area).